apples/cpp-stl-overview/cpp-stl-overview.md

 version.

 - `lower_bound`
-  - Returns a pointer to the beginning of the subrange
+  - Returns a pointer to the beginning of the subrange of equal elements
 - `upper_bound`
-  - Returns a pointer to the end of the subrange
+  - Returns a pointer to the end of the subrange of equal elements
+- `equal_range`
+  - Performs `lower_bound` and `upper_bound` simultaneously
 - `binary_search`
   - Determines if the value exists in the range (boolean)
-- `equal_range`
-  - Performs `lower_bound` and `upper_bound` simultaneously
 - `merge`
   - Merges two sorted ranges into a larger sorted range
 - `set_difference`, `set_intersection`, and `set_union`